Skyneticlabs/SkyneticLabs-Validator-Portal/Celestia.md

 ##   Snapshots

 Access Celestia **Mainnet** and **Testnet** snapshot resources and installation guides.
+Celestia Mainnet and Testnet snapshots are **updated every 8 hours** to ensure fast and reliable node synchronization.

 ###   Snapshot directories
 You can explore snapshot directories here: